aws-neuron/aws-neuron-sdk/containers/faq.rst

 How to expose Neuron Cores to Container
 ---------------------------------------
 Neuron Core: Represents the number of Neuron Cores in the instance.
+Refer :ref:`Container Cores <container-cores>` for more details.
+Each Inferentia
-Each Inferentia Chip has 4 Neuron Cores and each Trainium chip has 2 Neuron Cores.
+Chip has 4 Neuron Cores and each Trainium chip has 2 Neuron Cores.
 When the devices are exposed to the containers all the cores in the device are available for use in the container.
 Please refer :ref:`nrt-configuration` to see how the environment variables NEURON_RT_VISIBLE_CORES and NEURON_RT_NUM_CORES